marcomaggi/mmux-emacs-template/README.md

 This is  a template project, to  be used as starting  point for packages that implement a GNU Emacs module on top of a C11 language library.

-The library  targets POSIX systems.To  run the test suite:  this package requires the ERT package.
+The library targets  POSIX systems.
+This package is meant  to work with GNU Emacs version 26+.
+To run the test suite: this package requires the ERT package.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.
 The  package relies on